-Although undeniably the greatest pilots and crew efforts in military history, they were not allowed to participate in the victory parade held in New York celebrating the end of WWII.
+Although undeniably the most outstanding pilots and crew efforts in military history, they could not march in the victory parade held in New York, celebrating the end of WWII.

-The Tuskegee Airmen were transported secretly to a secluded train terminal for transport.
+Instead, authorities secretly transported them to a remote train terminal for transport.

 Not Allowed to Participate

-- Shooting down seven, enemy, German airplanes on escort missions over Greece and Italy
+- Shot down seven enemy German airplanes on escort missions over Greece and Italy

 The Distinguished Flying Cross

-The Distinguished Flying Cross is awarded to a member of the United States Armed Forces who distinguishes himself or herself by showing heroism and extraordinary achievement in an aerial flight.
+A United States Armed Forces member earns the Distinguished Flying Cross by showing heroism and extraordinary achievement in an aerial flight.

 Promoted to Captain

-When his WWII tour ended, Luke J. Weathers, Jr. was promoted to Captain and returned to his alma mater, Tuskegee University, in order to share his experience as an instructor.
+By the time his WWII tour ended, Luke J. Weathers, Jr. had received the rank of captain.
+He then returned to his alma mater, Tuskegee University, to share his experience as an instructor.

 Were The Tuskegee Airmen Properly Recognized?